 England’s green and pleasant land has a rich historical tapestry and cultural heritage that rivals almost anywhere else in the world, but modern England is far, far more than just its past.
-Diverse and celebrated regional identities, world class shopping and nightlife, gastronomic delights, cultural wonders and more UNESCO world heritage sites than you can shake a stick at, England holds its head up high as one of the Western world’s best tourist destinations.
+Diverse and celebrated regional identities, world class shopping and nightlife, gastronomic delights, cultural wonders, iconic, world famous attractions and more UNESCO world heritage sites than you can shake a stick at, England holds its head up high as one of the Western world’s best tourist destinations.